Abdul-Rafae-Mohammed/Data-Analysis-Non-Profit-Industry/Ecommerce/README.md

 ### Package Contents

 * Import-export
-  * Datasets have been included in the package.
+  * Datasets are not included in the package but url for downloading is provided.
 You can upload them to Object Storage and import the table or Import data to Table through SQL Developer(recommend).
 * Notebook
   * Brazilian Ecommerce EDA.json - SQL notebook
 * Source